jessegoodier/NGINX-Ansible-Controller-Workshop/1-Workshop_Prep_Guide.md

   1. ssh into your VM using the username nginx and password Nginx1122!
   2. optional: set your hostname with:
      1. sudo hostnamectl set-hostname yourname
-  3. Run the the script to install our required dependencies for the
+  3. Run the script to install our required dependencies for the
      1. cd NGINX-Core-AWS-Workshop
      2. sudo ./0-install-required-dependencies.sh\
   4. Run these tests to ensure the docker containers are up: